claudiok/icetray-dataclasses/resources/docs/particle.rst

 inquisitive student) to find the corresponding particle back in the :class:`I3MCTree`, if desired.

-In simulated data, a primary and its associated secondaries have the same major ID but different minor ID.
+In simulated data, a primary and its associated secondaries can have the same major ID but different minor ID.
+This is used mainly for storage in the I3MCTree.

-In experimental data, (TODO).
+This is likely not widely (if at all) used in experimental data.

+*NB : Copying particles* - When I3Particles are copied they *preserve* their particle IDs.
+This is intentional.
+I3Particles are copied when added to STL containers.
+It would defeat the purpose of having a particle ID if it changed each time the particle was added to a container.
+If you want to create a new particle with all the same properties of another particle, the method you're looking for is I3Particle::Clone.

 Use case overview
 =================